 The general education core will transfer to a variety of colleges and universities.
-Contact counselors or GIS, geography faculty for specific information or to obtain the recommended sequencing of courses.
+Contact counselors or GIS, geography or geology faculty for specific information or to obtain the recommended sequencing of courses.